Bikini Atoll: Move to Kili Island

 Mason requested that food be brought to the islanders on Rongerik immediately along with a medical officer.
-The Navy then selected Ujelang Atoll for their temporary home and some young men from the Bikini Atoll population went ahead to begin constructing living accommodations.
+The Navy then selected Ujelang Atoll for their temporary home, and some young men from the Bikini Atoll population went ahead to begin constructing living accommodations.
 But U.S. Trust Authorities changed their mind.
-They decided to use Enewetak Atoll as a second nuclear weapons test site and relocated that atoll's residents to Ujelang Atoll instead and to the homes built for the Bikini Islanders.
+They decided to use Enewetak Atoll as a second nuclear weapons test site and relocated the residents to Ujelang Atoll instead and to the homes built for the Bikini Islanders.

 In March 1948, 184 malnourished Bikini islanders were relocated again to Kwajalein Atoll.
 They were given tents on a strip of grass alongside the airport runway to live in.
 In June 1948, the Bikini residents chose Kili Island as a long-term home.
 The extremely small, 200 acres (.36 sqmi) island was uninhabited and wasn't ruled by a paramount iroij, or king due to its size.
 It also lacks a coral reef.
 In June, the Bikini community chose two dozen men to accompany eight Seabees to Kili to begin construction of a village.
 In November 1948, the residents, now totaling 184 individuals, moved to Kili Island, at 0.36 sqmi, one of the smallest islands in the Marshall Island chain.
 They soon learned they could no longer fish the way they had on Bikini Atoll.
-Kili lacked the calm, protected, lagoon.
-Living on Kili Island effectively destroyed their culture that had been based on fishing and island-hopping canoe voyages to various islets around the Bikini Atoll.
+Kili lacked the calm, protected lagoon.
+Living on Kili Island effectively destroyed their culture that had been based on fishing and island-hopping canoe voyages to various islets around Bikini Atoll.
 Kili did not provide enough food for the transplanted residents.

 Failed resettlement

 After their relocation to Kili, the Bikini residents continued to suffer from inadequate food supplies.
 Kili is a small island without a lagoon, and most of the year it is exposed to 10 to 20 foot waves that make fishing and putting canoes out difficult.
 Starvation ensued.
 In 1949, the Trust Territory administration donated a 40 ft ship for transporting copra between Kili and Jaluit Atoll, but the ship was wrecked in heavy surf while delivering copra and other fruit.

 The U.S. Trust Authorities airdropped food onto Kili.
-The residents were forced to rely on imported USDA rice and canned goods and had to buy food with their supplemental income.
+The residents had to rely on imported USDA rice and canned goods and had to buy food with their supplemental income.

 During 1955 and 1956, ships dispatched by the U.S. Trust Territory continually experienced problems unloading food because of the rough seas around the island, leading to additional food shortages.
 The people once again suffered from starvation and the shortages increased in 1956.
 The U.S. suggested that some of the Bikini Islanders move to Jaluit where food was more readily available.
 A few people moved.

 The United States opened a satellite community for the families on public land on Jaluit Atoll, 30 mi north.
 Three families moved there to produce copra for sale and other families rotated living there later on.
 Their homes on both Kili and Jaluit were struck by typhoons during 1957 and 1958, sinking their supply ship and damaging crops.